 Saturdays were made for day drinking with all the good boys and girls.

 Every year we seek out the best food, shopping, services and more for our Best of Honolulu feature.
-Here are some of the top contenders for Best Place to Grab a Drink With Your Dog—find out who won in July!
+Here are some of the top contenders for Best Place to Grab a Drink With Your Dog—find out who won here!
 Available on newsstands in July, or purchase the issue at shop.honolulumagazine.com.
 Subscribe to the print and digital editions now.

 Editor’s note: Bars and restaurants in Hawai‘i are only allowed to accept service animals, so we ask that all pet owners be responsible and respectful.

 This Hawai‘i rescue pup, and her human, approve these contenders.

 Happy hour at this popular pizza place boasts great deals on a selection of both food and booze.
 Head here after a long day at the office (while you were away from your lonely pup), grab an outdoor table and order a whole margherita pizza ($10) and a couple of house wines ($5 each) for less than $20.

 150 Ka‘iulani Ave., 1/F, Outrigger ‘Ohana East Hotel, (808) 922-1150, appetitowaikiki.com